ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Terralord/2nd Level/Rock Gauntlet.md

 	- Instant.
 - **Effects**:
 	- *.*
-	- The target creature must make a Dexterity saving throw to avoid immobilization.
-		- On a failure, they are [[Immobilized]].
-		- On a success, nothing happens.
+	- Make a melee attack roll against the target creature, adding your psycasting ability modifier and your strength to the result.
+		-
 - **Stats**:
 	- 1 Turn [[Immobilized]] Duration.
 - **Upcasting**: